 Preparing for Lives That Matter

-Around 65 percent of our exercise science students identify physical therapy as their occupation of choice, and approximately 90% of those who apply to graduate programs in physical therapy gain admission.
+Around 75 percent of our Exercise Science students identify physical therapy as their occupation of choice, and approximately 80 percent of those who apply to graduate programs in physical therapy gain admission.
 Truman has affiliations with select graduate programs that provide some students special advantages in the graduate admissions process.
-The American College of Sports Medicine’s Health Fitness Specialist (HFS) certification exam serves as the senior exit exam.
+The American College of Sports Medicine’s Certified Exercise Physiologist (EP-C) certification exam serves as the senior exit exam.

 Kirstyn Dietle, a Sophomore health and exercise science student, has recently made an incredible accomplishment.
 She has been accepted as an AHEC Scholar.
 AHEC is the Area Health Education Centers, and they help to provide the necessary skills and competencies needed to better serve rural and underserved communities.
 They have a curriculum that is self […]

 As we draw closer to World Polio Day, which falls on October 24th of this year, one hard working class of Dr. Donahue’s is tabling to raise awareness.
 These students are volunteering to spread the word about a disease on the brink of eradication.
 They can be found volunteering outside of the Pershing Building, […]